Tips for getting your drum mix right the first time

 Once all of the separate drums have coalesced into a single mix, I usually choose one or more reverbs to add judiciously to the isolated drums.
 Although reverb choice and amount varies once the other instruments enter the mix, I usually devote a rather natural room to the kick, snare, and toms.
 There are no norms with effect usage, however, as every musical style requires a completely different approach.

 A side note in the discussion of mixing within a workstation involves plug-in latency (usually defined as time lag between input and output).
 While some platforms compensate for this latency, it is important to know that every plug-in imparts a small delay.
 While this may not necessarily affect single-track instruments such as a vocal or guitar, it can drastically alter the overall sound of a multi-miked drum kit.

 A perfect example of this involves the two aux returns I use as master faders for my drum mix.
-As mentioned earlier, I buss the complete drum mix to separate compressed and non-compressed aux returns.
-In the workstation I use, Pro Tools TDM Mix, the drum compressor (a Bomb Factory Fairchild 660) delays the signal by three samples.
-While this is not a long period of time, when mixed with the non-compressed (and therefore non-delayed) aux return, the overall sound turns into hollow, comb-filtered garbage.
+As mentioned earlier, I bus the complete drum mix to separate compressed and non-compressed aux returns.
+For example, if the drum compressor plug-in delays the signal by three samples, this is not a long period of time… but when mixed with the non-compressed (and therefore non-delayed) aux return, the overall sound turns into hollow, comb-filtered garbage.

 Mixing involves a variety of techniques guided by personal taste and musical style.
 While there are standard methods that most engineers employ, every mixer inevitably develops his or her own methods through experimentation and education.